sammyd/iOS8-day-by-day-book/manuscript/03-uivisualeffects.md

     blurEffectView.contentView.addSubview(contentView)

-Then, you just have to add the `blurEffectView` to your view hierachy and you're done.
+Then, you just have to add the `blurEffectView` to your view hierarchy and you're done.

     containerView.addSubview(blurEffectView)